raulpesilva/react-global-state/README.md

 # react-global-state

-Provide global state to reactJS and React Native aplication
+Easy way to provide global state to reactJS and React Native applications

 ## Installation